Ask any leadership team if anyone in the organization uses AI tools. Nervous glances around the room.

 AI systems trained on historical data can perpetuate or amplify biases.
 If you're using AI for hiring, lending, customer service prioritization, or other decisions that affect people, you need to understand what biases might be embedded in the model.

 Regulatory attention is increasing here.
 The EU AI Act classifies AI systems by risk level and imposes requirements on high-risk applications.
-Even if you're not in the EU, this signals where regulation is heading.
+That's especially relevant if you're using AI to make or influence consequential decisions about people.

 Shadow AI